jarviscanada/jarvis_data_eng_PaulGuevarra/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_PaulGuevarra/tree/master/core_java)]:

+  - Twitter App: The twitter CRUD Application is a Java application that allows the user to post, retrieve, and delete Tweets on a Twitter Developer Account.
+This is accomplished using the official Twitter REST APIs.
+The application's design is based on the MVC architecture, consisting of a controller layer, service layer, data access object layer (DAO), and a model.
+The application was implemented using Java, Maven, Twitter REST APIs, HTTP & JSON, JUnit and Mockito, Spring, and Docker.
   - JDBC App: Implemented a Java Database Connectivity (JDBC) application, that is used to create and establish a connection to a PostgreSQL database.
 The application allows the client to perform predefined operations such as CRUD (Create, Read, Update, Delete), against the database.
-The application was implemented using Java, JDBC, Maven, PostgreSQL, and docker.
+The application was implemented using Java, JDBC, Maven, PostgreSQL, and Docker.
   - Grep App: Designed a Java Application that replicates the Linux grep command, searching files in a directory, matching strings within the files (using regex), and output matches in another file.
-The application was implemented with Java 8's Lambda and Stream APIs, Maven, and containerized using docker.
+The application was implemented with Java 8's Lambda and Stream APIs, Maven, and containerized using Docker.

 ## Highlighted Projects